ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues28556}

 When a column name that contains spaces is applied with a data protection row filtering rule in {{site.data.keyword.lakehouse_short}}, non-owners of the asset may encounter errors when attempting to preview the table.

-## Performance issue with multiple groups of large user counts
-{: #known_issues15126}

-{{site.data.keyword.lakehouse_short}} might experience performance degradation when there are more than five groups with 100 users each.
-This limitation is attributed to performance constraints within the Zen-core API used for fetching group details.

 ## Inconsistent CSV and Parquet file ingestion behaviour
 {: #known_issues26920}